MikeHannon/DjangoDeployment/readme.md

 ![Alt text](imgs/2_ec2.png)
 3. Launch a new instance from the EC2 Dashboard, as shown below:
 ![Alt text](imgs/3_launch_instance.png)
 4. Select *Ubuntu Server 14.04* option.
 Be sure to scroll close to the bottom to find the correct version of Ubuntu.
-The opton closest to the top will get you a newer version, which doesn't play well with pip and virtualenv.
+The option closest to the top will get you a newer version, which doesn't play well with pip and virtualenv.
 ![Alt text](imgs/4_ubuntu_1404.png)
 5. Select *t2.micro* option and click *Review and Launch*
 ![Alt text](imgs/5_review_launch.png)

 ### Security settings

-1. Click the *Edit security groups* link in the ower right corner
+1. Click the *Edit security groups* link in the lower right corner
 ![Alt text](imgs/6_edit_sec_groups.png)
 2. SSH option should be there already.
-Reset SSH source from the dropdown menu to MyIP (this has to be updated everytime you change IP addresses.)
+Reset SSH source from the dropdown menu to MyIP.
+This is the ip address of your current location.
+If you go home, for example, you will have to set this again to get it to be your home ip.
 ![Alt text](imgs/7_add_rule.png)
 3. Click the add a rule button twice to add HTTP and HTTPS, source set to *Anywhere*, and then click ***Click Review and Launch:***
 ![Alt text](imgs/8_completed_rules.png)